Making the digital revolution a part of your future

 The biggest worry for thousands of investors like you, is that they are not being aggressive enough when it comes to their money.
 And, if they aren’t worried, they should be.
 The majority of people do not save nearly enough when it comes to their pension and, of those that do, the majority do not take enough risk.

 We don’t often recommend single-sector funds as they carry more risk than the type of low cost, broad market funds we generally endorse.
-However, if you are just beginning your investment management journey and have already built a diversified portfolio, this could be a fund to add to your more aggressive equity section.
+However, if you are just beginning your investing journey and have already built a diversified portfolio, this could be a fund to add to your more aggressive equity section.

 The JP Morgan US Technology Fund has been one of the star performers, chalking up returns of more than 90% over the past five years and around 40% during the past three.

 It is also extremely attractive to those who know about technology – buying into a sector you understand can be exciting and a good way to begin learning a bit more about what can make a fund a success.